anandrajaram21/ExplainGPT/README.md

 # ExplainGPT

 A project that aims to explain the inner workings of a GPT Model.
-Includes a simple implementation of a GPT Model trained on the TinyStories dataset.
+Includes a simple implementation of a GPT Model trained on a small dataset.

 ## Features